- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 These dialogues continued under President Barack Obama, whose administration cracked down on Beijing.
 Obama used the special safeguard to impose tariffs on imported tires, and his administration won a number of WTO disputes against China.
 Scrutiny of Chinese investment also increased, with Obama taking the rare step of blocking two Chinese acquisitions on the recommendation of the Committee on Foreign Investment in the United States (CFIUS), an interagency body that screens investments on national security grounds.
 His administration also concluded negotiations for the Trans-Pacific Partnership (TPP), a mega-regional trade agreement that it billed as a way to confront China on trade.

 Under President Biden, Washington has taken the most serious steps yet toward weakening China’s play for economic dominance.
-In addition to retaining some $360 billion worth of tariffs imposed under Trump, Biden has sanctioned Chinese individuals associated with human rights abuses in Xinjiang and Hong Kong, threatened to remove Chinese companies collectively worth an estimated $2.4 trillion from U.S. stock exchanges, and introduced unprecedented export controls that restrict Beijing’s ability to obtain advanced technology.
+He has retained some $360 billion worth of tariffs as well as many sanctions applied by Trump on Chinese individuals associated with human rights abuses in Xinjiang and Hong Kong, introduced unprecedented export controls that restrict Beijing’s ability to obtain advanced technology, and banned some U.S. investment in sensitive technologies that lawmakers fear could be used to aid China’s growing military.
+Meanwhile, several U.S. governors have signed laws preventing state pensions from investing in equities controlled by the Chinese state.

 What lies ahead for U.S.-China trade?

 Biden’s willingness to continue economic escalation against China has raised questions about the future of the trade relationship.
 Neither U.S. tariffs on Chinese goods (and retaliatory Chinese tariffs on U.S. exports) nor U.S. export controls has shown signs of being rolled back.
-To further escalate the trade conflict, U.S. policymakers could seek domestic means of countering China: some legislators have introduced bills that would require government investment plans to divest from Chinese companies, and U.S. regulators have threatened to delist Chinese companies from U.S. exchanges entirely.
+To further escalate the trade conflict, U.S. policymakers could seek domestic means of countering China.
+Some legislators have introduced bills that would expand Biden’s investment restrictions to include more Chinese industries; other proposed legislation would require federal government investment plans to divest from Chinese companies, while pressure is mounting from some lawmakers to ban the social media giant TikTok, which is owned by Chinese company ByteDance.

 The rise of China, as well as a new appreciation for the fragility of global supply chains laid bare by the COVID-19 pandemic, has contributed to the revival of industrial policy in the United States.
-The CHIPS and Science Act and Inflation Reduction Act, both passed in August 2022, will direct hundreds of billions of dollars to scientific research and domestic production of high-tech goods, such as semiconductors.
+The CHIPS and Science Act and Inflation Reduction Act, both passed in August 2022, direct hundreds of billions of dollars to scientific research and domestic production of high-tech goods, such as semiconductors.
 Experts say the simultaneous efforts to impair competing Chinese industries, particularly Biden’s October 2022 export controls, could stifle China’s semiconductor industry.
-Some analysts debate whether recent trade restrictions amount to a strategy of complete economic decoupling, a harbinger of a decline in trade.
-Others point to the ongoing rise in overall trade value between the two countries, arguing that the most recent measures are narrow enough to tread the line between preserving national security and maintaining a vibrant economic relationship.
+Biden administration officials argue that these restrictions are aimed at preserving national security, not a broader economic “decoupling.”
+Washington is favoring a “small yard, high fence” approach, which involves significant restrictions only on technologies deemed critical to national security.
+During a visit to China in August 2023, U.S. Commerce Secretary Gina Raimondo said that the United States believes “a strong Chinese economy is a good thing.”

 Meanwhile, some experts have questioned whether the WTO system is sufficient to address U.S. grievances and whether China’s economic model is fundamentally incompatible with global trading rules.
 The concept of a subsidy, for example, presupposes a bright line between the state and private industry that is increasingly blurry in China.
 In a recent report, the Office of the U.S. Trade Representative (USTR) said it has become “widely accepted in the United States that WTO rules do not, and cannot, effectively discipline many of China’s most harmful policies and practices.”
 As a result, the USTR is considering ways to reform U.S. trade laws to counter these practices, the report states.